 Introduction

 India has a third large position in fisheries and second in aquaculture (Mohan et. al., 2005).
-India contributed 8 % of global fish production.
-The fish production in 2021-22 is 16.24 Million Tonnes comprising marine fish production of 4.12 Million Tonnes and 12.12 Million Tonnes from Aquaculture (Mukherjee et. al., 2024).
+India has contributed 8 % of global fish production.
+The fish production in 2021-22 is 16.24 Million tonnes comprising marine fish production of 4.12 Million tonnes and 12.12 Million tonnes from Aquaculture (Mukherjee et. al., 2024).
 Uttar Pradesh contributes about 7.3% of India's inland fish production.
 In 2023, Uttar Pradesh produced almost 915 thousand metric tons of fish, which was an increase from the previous year (Akpasi et. al., 2023).
 This state has enormous potential for aquatic bio-resources and offers a considerable scope of inland fisheries development and aquaculture, Uttar Pradesh has a rich fish biodiversity, with a different of fish species and families in its river, lakes, and protected areas (Lakra, W.S., 2010).
 According to recent study, to determine the distribution and present condition of fish species classified on the IUCN Red List throughout the whole Ganga River, quarterly field sampling was carried out from 2016 to 2020.
 18 fish species from 8 orders and 12 families were listed on the IUCN Red List